 The use of audio or video recording devices and the taking of photographs are not permitted on Niagara Health premises without the advance consent of the individuals in question.

 Family and friends often bring mobile devices containing built-in cameras with them into the hospital while visiting patients.
 It is not practical to forbid the carrying of such devices.
 However, our staff, physicians and volunteers are obliged to remind patients and visitors that taking photographs, videotaping, etc., without the advance consent of the individuals in question is not permitted.

 Please talk to a member of our care team or call our Security Manager at 905-378-4647, ext.
 44303, if you have questions.

 Fragrances can make people sick.
 Staff, patients and visitors are requested to avoid wearing perfume, aftershave and other scented products when they come to Niagara Health.
 No strongly scented flowers, please.

 Hospital premises and parking at Niagara Health sites are monitored by electronic surveillance equipment for the protection and safety of our patients, staff and visitors.

 For your security, safety and well being, the hospital prohibits any sales solicitations to patients.
 If the event that you are approached by a sales agent while in hospital, please notify staff on your patient care unit who will immediately contact Security.

-All hospital staff related to the operation of the hospital on a day-to-day basis can be identified by their photo identification badge worn while on duty.
+Hospital staff can be identified by their photo badge worn while on duty.
+Staff who provide direct patient care also wear uniforms.

 St. Catharines Site:

 Bedside entertainment units in each patient room feature telephone, TV, Internet, Skype and other options.
 Please ask a member of your healthcare team for information on these services.

 Douglas, Greater Niagara General, Port Colborne, Welland Sites:

 A telephone providing free local calling is located at most patient bedsides.
 Long distance calls can be made using a pre-paid calling card which would need to be purchased outside of the hospital.
 Pay phones are also available throughout the hospital.